gypsythief/Recipes/docs-sources/Gypsythief Cookbook/Chicken/Chicken and Chorizzo Pasta Bake.md

 4. Whilst the onions are frying, chop then add the mushrooms.
 5. Chop and add the pepper.
 6. Chop and add the courgette.
 7. Add the garlic and paprika and fry gently for 1-2 minutes.
+Add the chicken and cook gently until sealed.
 8. Add the tomatoes, puree and the basil and mix in; tip in the pasta and mix well.
 9. Tip the mixture into a large, shallow oven-proof dish.
 Cover with a layer of grated cheese, then a layer of breadcrumbs.
 Bake at gas mark 6 for 30 minutes, until golden and crispy on top.